-The Surprising Truth About Split Infinitives - The Write Practice
+Split Infinitive Examples: The Surprising Truth

 Write about a group of puppies, kittens, ferrets, grasshoppers, or any animal of your choice.
 Use infinitives to set the scene, and split them as much as your heart desires (or don’t; this is your free writing time).

 Write for fifteen minutes.
-When you’re done, share your practice in the comments, and be sure to leave feedback for your fellow writers!
+When you’re done, share your practice in the Pro Practice Workshop here and be sure to leave feedback for your fellow writers!